modnarlluf/message/Readme.md

 Message
 ---

-Message exchange abstraction layer for network protocols.
+Message exchange abstraction layer for routing and network communication.
 This can describe messages of a lot of protocols such as http, smtp, imap and even irc.

 This layer is used by avalonia's routing engine too for allowing endpoints to communicate.